HalfBakedBaker/SCTools/README.md

 There are some panels with buttons that allow you to do the following...

-Open websites related to Star Citizen at click of button (HUB)
+Open websites related to Star Citizen (HUB)

 Websites include :
 1.Galactapedia